ryanjgallagher/core_periphery_sbm/README.md

 ## Running Core-Periphery Models

 The models can be run in Python with any NetworkX graph.
-To infer a hub-and-spoke structure, we write:
+To infer a hub-and-spoke structure:

 ```python
 import sys